Oplax Hopf Algebras: Oplax bimonoids and Hopf monoids

 and the structure 2-cells are given by

-where the empty squares should be filled by the coherence isomorphisms of the monoidal $2$-category $\Kk$ (or it's equivalent Gray monoid), and we have suppressed the $\ot$-symbol for morphisms.
+where the empty squares should be filled by the coherence isomorphisms of the braided monoidal bicategory $\Kk$ (or its equivalent Gray monoid), and we have suppressed the $\ot$-symbol for morphisms.
 Combining the axioms \cref{oplaxmod1,oplaxmod2} for $X$ and $Y$ with the oplax bimonoid axioms for $M$ as found in \cref{oplaxbimonoidaxioms}, we can verify that this constitutes an oplax module structure on $X\otimes Y$.

 Moreover, the monoidal unit $I$ of $\Kk$ can also be endowed with the structure of an oplax $M$-module, with action and structure 2-cells

 Given morphisms of oplax modules $(f,\phi):X\to Y$ and $(g,\psi):Z\to U$, define $(f,\phi)\ot (g,\psi)$ as $(f\ot g,\tau)$, where $f\ot g$ is the tensor product in $\Kk$ and $\tau$ is given by